Bret KenworthyVideography

 Being interviewed during the festival run was another surreal experience.
 Hearing Regan being interviewed on CBC and CJ92, among others, was something I never imagined when we started this project.
 I also had the opportunity to be interviewed on CJSW-FM, which was a thrill.
 You can listen to all of the press coverage linked here.

 Releasing the trailer for the first time was another standout moment.
-Seeing the response and the excitement it generated, especially within vegan circles, was unexpected and incredibly encouraging.
+Seeing the response and the excitement it generated was unexpected and incredibly encouraging.

 Since completing the film, Regan has gone on to start a program where he trains youth, teaching discipline and life lessons through MMA.
 Seeing the impact extend beyond the film itself has been deeply rewarding.